moodle-an-hochschulen/moodle-readmetemplate/README.md

 ==OR==

-After installing the theme, it does not do anything to Moodle yet.
+After installing the plugin, it does not do anything to Moodle yet.

-To configure the theme and its behaviour, please visit:
+To configure the plugin and its behaviour, please visit:
 Site administration -> [path to the plugin settings]

 There, you find [x] settings: